 • Reflect a luxury outdoor feel – with a hint of quirkiness, working within the constraints of an existing logo and guidelines.

 We built stronger brand awareness by projecting the logo as the hero with a bold, sophisticated feel and created a captivating ‘world’ around 3D letters, incorporating signifiers of summer to communicate a ‘fresh outdoor celebration’ with food/sauces/drink to make the mouth water!

 Working with existing overall brand style guide, we created templates for print, outdoor media, DM and website – making rollout consistent.
 We ensured the concept worked over varying and targeted visitor & exhibitor promotions – flexible enough to adapt across all media (print, digital, signage) and work well at different scales (e.g. bus hoardings, newspaper ads).

-• New identity was so well received that it was later adopted by most international Taste Festivals thus strengthening global brand presence and international growth at a time of increasing competition
+• Our new strategy and Taste Festival design work was so well received that it was later adopted by most international Taste Festivals thus strengthening global brand presence and international growth at a time of increasing competition

 • Attracted worldwide sponsorship

 • Buy-in/excitement from marketing, sales & PR teams

 • A sell out event of 50,000 visitors, advance ticket sales increasing by 4%.

 • Ticket revenue beating targets and increasing 10.3% on previous year

 • 82% of visitors felt the creative identity represented the show well.